-BHGE maintains one of the largest and most competent network of field service technicians in the industry.
-Service technicians are located at strategic points throughout the United States to respond to customer's requirements for service, even in the event of extreme off-hour emergency situations.
-Each service technician is trained and experienced in servicing Consolidated products.
+BHGE maintains the largest and most competent field service staff in the industry.
+Service technicians are located at strategic points throughout the United States to respond to customer's requirements for service.
+Each Service technician is trained and experienced in servicing BHGE's Consolidated products.

-It is highly recommended that the professional expertise of a field service technician be employed to make final field adjustments during the initial setting of all Consolidated valves.
+It is highly recommended that the professional expertise of a Consolidated Field Service Engineer be employed to make final field adjustments during the initial setting of all Consolidated Safety Valves.